 .

-4. Waqt(1965):-If you enjoyed Balraj Sahani’s performance in the song ‘Ai meri zohrajabeen’,
+4. Waqt(1965):-If you enjoyed Balraj Sahani’s performance in the song ‘Ai meri zohrajabeen

 it means you are sheer careless about your responsibilities.
-You are not a good strategist an
+You are not a good strategist and your back-up plans are just garbage.

 Romie’s excellent explanations enlightened me completely.
 For now, I have shortlisted two movies to watch with him.
 1) Avtaar (* Rajesh Khanna) AND 2) Avatar (*James Cameron).
 Any suggestions why and which one would be better?
 No?
-I would cover in my next post :-) .
+I would cover in my next post .

 Find exciting offers for My Filmy Boss and His Business Philosophy at :